danthegoodman1/BunElysiaRemixTemplate/README.md

 # BunElysiaRemixTemplate

-See the cheet sheet (not indexed?) https://elysiajs.com/integrations/cheat-sheet
+See the cheat sheet https://elysiajs.com/integrations/cheat-sheet